tipi di tessuto

 • High breathability and hygroscopicity

-• Sensitivity to mold and insects (especially in humid environments)
+• Susceptibility to mold and insects (especially in humid environments).

-• Thermal behavior varies depending on the fiber (e.g. silk vs wool)
+• Variable thermal behavior depending on the fiber (e.g., silk vs. wool)

 Abrasion resistance Average